Invalid Value for Registry: Fix Windows Photos in 5 Steps

 If you see two or more subkeys, the older ones survived your last upgrade and conflict with the newer entry.
 Right-click each older subkey and choose Delete.
 Keep the newest entry, which is usually the one with the highest version number suffix.

 Close Regedit and restart the PC.
 The Photos app recreates any missing keys on next launch.
-If the registry edit fixes the error, you can delete the .reg backup.
-If anything looks wrong, double-click the .reg file to restore the previous state, and Windows will prompt to merge it back.
+If the fix holds, delete the .reg backup; if anything looks wrong, double-click it to restore the previous state.

-We tested this on a Windows 10 machine upgraded from Windows 8 in 2019 that never recovered cleanly.
-Three obsolete subkeys had piled up over five feature updates, and removing them ended the error on first reboot.
+Multiple obsolete subkeys can pile up under this family after several feature updates; removing the older ones usually ends the error on the first reboot.
 Avoid third-party “registry cleaner” tools advertised online.
 Microsoft’s registry cleaner support article states that Microsoft does not support these utilities and that aggressive cleaners can damage Windows beyond repair.

 #Reinstall the Photos App With PowerShell